TIBCOSoftware/snappydata/docs/howto/stop_snappy_cluster.md

 <a id="howto-stopcluster"></a>
-# How to stop the SnappyData Cluster
+# How to Stop a SnappyData Cluster

 You can stop the cluster using the `sbin/snappy-stop-all.sh` command: